Written by Divinity Nutra, Updated on July 18, 2022

 Researchers performed another animal study testing curcumin’s immunomodulatory activity on mice with a latex allergy.
 Similar to past results, turmeric successfully reduced lung inflammation and antigen-presenting cells in the treated mice.
 This conclusion is further evidence that curcumin may be able to control allergic responses.
 (8)

 Curcumin administration has shown significant potential as an add-on treatment for both asthma and allergies.
-In several mice models, turmeric substantially improved lung function, inflammatory response, and lowered airway obstruction.
+In several mice models, turmeric substantially improved lung function, inflammatory response, and lowered airway obstruction to reduce breathing problems.
 Curcumin may even be able to attenuate food allergy symptoms.
 (9, 10)

-Final Thoughts on Turmeric for Asthma & Allergy Symptoms
+Final Thoughts on Turmeric for Asthma and Allergies

-Does turmeric help with allergies and asthma symptoms?
+Is turmeric good for asthma and allergies?
 The answer appears to be, yes.
 Current evidence suggests curcumin may be able to inhibit mast cell activation, limit histamine release, and fight the body’s inflammatory response linked to asthma attacks and allergies.

-Remember, turmeric with black pepper is not a cure for asthma or allergies.
-However, it may be an excellent complementary supplement to help control and reduce symptomology and allergic reactions.
+Remember, turmeric is not a cure for asthma or allergies.
+However, turmeric for allergies may be an excellent complementary supplement to help control allergic reactions, reduce lung inflammation, improve breathing and prevent shortness of breath.
 Always consult a doctor or primary care physician when adding new dietary supplements to your daily regimen.